Transitions in Time at Peckover House

-Cambridgeshire artists unveil new installation at Peckover House to mark 70th anniversary
+Cambridgeshire artists unveil a new contemporary art installation at Peckover House in Wisbech, to mark 70th anniversary.

 2018 marks the 70th anniversary of Peckover House coming into the care of the National Trust and to celebrate, artists Sarah Evans and David Kefford, known as Aid & Abet, were commissioned to create an experience that celebrated old and new, tradition and innovation.

 The Peckover family’s strict Quaker beliefs seem at first to be a stark contrast with the love of surrealist art by Lord Peckover’s grandson, Roland Penrose.
-However, their shared love of art, collecting and working for the local community served to unite the family through the generations.
+However, their shared love of art, collecting and working with the community served to unite the family through the generations.

 The Peckover family